droidhazard/team-task-manager-api/README.md

 (practice task for reinforcing my backend development learning.)

-A system where users and register and login, and admins can assign tasks to users, and users can find and manage their tasks.
+A system where users can register and login, and admins can assign tasks to users, and users can find and manage their tasks.